MarioLegenda/caffeworld/README.md

 (although I did read trough it.
 You can find it [here](https://www.w3.org/TR/webrtc/)) or the different ways how to create a video call between two peers.
 There is a lot of noise online about WebRTC and I will try not to contribute to it.
 What I will do is present what I did and what worked for me and I will not go beyond that.
 But I will share some resources that I read and that helped me to build this.
+I hope you will find it useful and helpful.

 So lets start.